Alternative Countryside Hedges

 Species selection should aim to produce a succession of flowers for insects through the spring and into the summer, followed by a succession of fruits and nuts to provide food well into the winter.

 The season can be extended by using species that are not strictly native for example cherry plum, Prunus cerasifera, can start the flowering season off in mid-February and has a fine display of edible plums which are ripe by mid-July.
-Wild privet is the last native shrub to flower in mid-June but planting garden privet, Ligustrum ovalifolium will extend the flowering season for another month to the delight of butterfies.
-Why not go further and plant some Buddleia as well?
+Wild privet is the last native shrub to flower in mid-June but planting garden privet, Ligustrum ovalifolium, will extend the flowering season for another month to the delight of butterflies.
+Adding a few Buddleia to the mix will provide flowers right through to September.

 The costs of planting shrubs at 2.5 metre spacing is obviously only a tiny fraction of the costs of planting a Countryside Stewardship hedge at 6 plants per metre.
 The cost of planting an LSF could be as little as £100 per 100 metres.
 It would make sense to eliminate Countryside Stewardship hedge planting grant altogether and simply compensate for taking a strip of land 6 metres wide out of production.